crlzr/crlzr/README.md

 - 🌱 So far, we have learnt the basics of programming in C, followed by Python, Flask and NodeJS for the backend, MySQL for databases, HTML, CSS and JavaScript for the frontend.
 I have also dabbled in Tableau (which is fun!) and have plenty of experience with Excel.

-📫 How to reach me: [click LinkedIn](https://www.linkedin.com/in/carolezenruffinen)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/carolezenruffinen)

 - 😄 Pronouns: she / her